Stephen-Beck/TypingGame/legacy-winforms/README.md

 ## Future Improvements
 - Possible **multiplayer racing mode** (long-term goal): online PVP-style WPM calculator.
-- Posisble **time attack mode**: Errors will reduce time slightly, submissions will increase it slightly.
+- Possible **time attack mode**: Errors will reduce time slightly, submissions will increase it slightly.
 - **Online leaderboards**, potentially hosted on **Azure** or backed by an SQL database.
 - Migration to a **Blazor web app**.
 - Possible **“Story” category**, where players type through passages from open-source or preloaded AI-generated stories.